opis/docs/json-schema/2.x/conditional-subschemas.md

 {% include drafts.html v="07, 2019-09, 2020-12" %}

 This is a conditional structure containing three keywords: `if`, `then` and `else`.
-Every keyword value must be a valid json schema (object or boolean).
+Every keyword value must be a valid JSON schema (object or boolean).
 If the `if` keyword is not present the `then` and `else` keywords are ignored, but when the `if` keyword is present at least `then` or `else` should also be present (both can be at the same time).